 Predominantly working with installation and video, Candace Couse is a visual artist exploring issues surrounding space, place, and the body.
 Her work examines the basic human need to acquire territory as a prerequisite to identity, as well as the loss of security and anxiety that comes with disorientation.
 Functioning on the assumption that orientation is primary to all other human experience, the body has plays a central role in her art practice as both a mechanism for experience and as the principal terrain that we all initially acquire.
 Her work eagerly engages with the idea of personal geographies as intimate approaches to orientation and identity that are profoundly detached from collective knowledge and public geographies.

 Couse earned a Bachelor of Visual Arts at Brock University in St. Catharines, Ontario, Canada with Honours, in 2008 and a Master of Fine Art at the University of Calgary, Alberta, Canada, in 2010.
-Her professional background includes: five years’ experience with management; arts co-ordination and administration; over five years’ experience in education/teaching; leading workshops; research; and an active role as a practicing artist at the national and international level for eight years.
+Her professional background includes: five years’ experience with management; arts co-ordination and administration; over five years’ experience in education/teaching; leading workshops; research; and an active role as a practicing artist at the national and international level for ten years.

 in private tutoring in a number of subjects, Couse transitioned to teaching in a

 T.A. capacity at the University of Calgary, to contract teaching at Haute école

 des Arts du Rhin, in Mulhouse, France.
 Currently she is teaching at Brock University

 in the Fine Arts department.
 Classes taught include: Studio Now, Introduction